Understanding Alcoholism and Alcohol Abuse Treatment

 Alcohol Addiction Treatment

 Alcohol treatment comes in many forms, and often people will engage with more than one type.
-Treatment for alcoholism may include:
+Levels of addiction treatment may include:

 Desert Hope is in-network with many major health insurance companies and offers financing options to those in need.
 Check your insurance coverage by submitting the confidential and see if you qualify for financing by completing the questionnaire below.